 We examined the impact of large-scale solar on the Tucson, Arizona grid area.
 We find that the social cost of 20 percent solar generation are \$138.4 per MWh of which unforecastable intermittency only accounts for \$6.1 per MWh.
-Other environments, such as allowing imports and exports outside of the grid area or allowing a greater fraction of consumers on real-time pricing contracts have very small impacts in terms of changing the social costs of large-scale solar.
+While these numbers only pertain to one metropolitan area, evidence from solar potential maps and output and load at different sites throughout the U.S. suggests that the social costs would be similar for the southwestern quadrant of the U.S. Other environments, such as allowing imports and exports outside of the grid area or allowing a greater fraction of consumers on real-time pricing contracts have very small impacts in terms of changing the social costs of large-scale solar.